 Furniture fairs and shows are being canceled.
 What is the alternative?

 All furniture shows planned for spring have been canceled or postponed.
-High Point Market (HPM) is rescheduled for June 12-14, and Salone del Mobile was moved for June 16-21.
-China International Furniture Fair (CIFF) was initially scheduled for March 18-21, but due to the coronavirus outbreak, it was postponed.
-The new dates will be announced soon.
+High Point Market (HPM) and Salone del Mobile were canceled.
+China International Furniture Fair (CIFF) was initially scheduled for March 18-21, but due to the coronavirus outbreak, it was postponed for June 18-21.

 One week ago, before HPM announced that they are postponing the show, American Leather released an announcement informing their customers that they decided to withdraw from their attendance at the Spring 2020 High Point Market in response to the growing coronavirus (COVID-19) concerns in the United States and around the world.